ssdd8/ssdd8.github.io/_projects/Interactive Plot.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/plot2.json" style="width: 100%"></vegachart>

-The second plot is an interactive scatter plot that visualizes the relationship between the original license numbers and their binned equivalents while highlighting license types.
-This chart allows users to explore how licenses are distributed across various types and observe clusters or outliers in the data.
+This visualization presents an interactive box plot that highlights the distribution of license numbers across different license types.
+The box plot structure makes it easier to identify the variability, median values, and potential outliers for each license type.

-Design choices include using color to encode the License Type, allowing users to differentiate among them visually.
-A dropdown filter was implemented to let users select a specific license type, making it easier to focus on a subset of the data.
-Additionally, I added a brush selection tool to enable users to highlight regions of interest directly within the plot.
-The x-axis represents the binned license numbers (to reduce granularity), while the y-axis shows the original license numbers.
-Tooltips provide additional context by displaying exact license numbers and types when hovering over a point.
+Design Choices

-Data transformations included cleaning the License Number column by coercing invalid values to NaN, dropping rows with missing data, and converting the column to integers.
-A binned version of the license number was created for systematic grouping, and a unique list of license types was extracted for the dropdown filter.
+1.Encoding: The x-axis encodes the categorical variable License Type, displaying each type as a distinct category.
+The y-axis encodes the numeric variable License Number, showing the range and distribution for each license type.
+2.Color Scheme: A conditional color scheme is applied to the box plot.
+The selected license type is highlighted in its unique color, while unselected types appear in a light gray.
+This enhances the user’s ability to focus on a specific category while still retaining context for all categories.
+3.Tooltips: Tooltips display the specific license type and associated license numbers, offering detailed insight into individual data points.

-Interactivity enhances this visualization by allowing users to dynamically explore the dataset.
-The dropdown filter narrows the view to specific license types, while the brush selection highlights data points in a chosen region.
-This makes the scatter plot not only visually appealing but also an effective exploratory tool.
+Interactivity: A dropdown filter allows the user to dynamically select a license type.
+The corresponding box plot is highlighted, making it easier to analyze individual distributions.
+Zoom and pan interactions are enabled to allow users to focus on specific regions of the plot.
+This is particularly useful for datasets with high variability or a large number of license types.

-​
+Data Transformations The raw dataset underwent several transformations: Non-numeric values in the License Number column were coerced to NaN and subsequently dropped to ensure clean and accurate plotting.
+The cleaned license numbers were converted to integers for consistency.
+A unique list of license types was extracted to populate the dropdown filter.
+These transformations ensured that the data was properly structured and free of errors, making it suitable for Altair's visualization methods.

 ## Search The Data & Methods